Lick It

-"Lick It" is a song recorded by American dance music group 20 Fingers featuring singer Roula, released in February 1995 as the second single from their debut album, On the Attack and More (1994).
+"Lick It" is a song recorded by American dance music group 20 Fingers featuring singer Roula, released in February 1995 by ZYX, Zoo Entertainment and SOS as the second single from their debut album, On the Attack and More (1994).
 It also appears on 20 Fingers' self-titled second studio album and peaked at number-one in Italy.
 The song contains explicit lyrics that refer to cunnilingus.
-A black-and-white music video was also made.
+Its black-and-white music video was directed by Jason A. Harmon.
+In 2024, Time Out ranked "Lick It" number 13 in their list of "26 Best Oral Sex Songs Ever Made".